Photo: Hans Strand/Folio/imagebank.sweden.se

 In Sweden, 24 December is the highlight of Christmas.
 Schoolchildren are on holiday, as well as most parents.
 After enjoying the abundant Christmas smorgasbord, everyone is waiting for that special knock on the door, which means that that Father Christmas has finally arrived with the presents.

 The first Sunday of Advent comes about four weeks before Christmas.
 That’s when people light the first candle in the Advent candlestick.
 This is always a special event, eagerly awaited.
 Each Sunday until Christmas, a candle is lit (and blown out after a while), until all four candles are alight.
 And on each of these Sundays, many Swedes enjoy glögg – a hot, spicy mulled wine with blanched almonds and raisins – and pepparkakor (gingerbread biscuits).

 With every Sunday of Advent, the children’s expectations grow.
 On the telly, there is a special Christmas calendar show for the young with 24 episodes that runs from 1 to 24 December.
 It, too, serves as a countdown to the big day.

 A family affair

-People have bought their presents and their Christmas food in crowded shops and department stores, and the home has been cleaned and decorated according to each family’s traditional habits.
+People have bought their presents and their Christmas food, and the home has been cleaned and decorated according to each family’s traditional habits.